Thomson-CSF: History

 In 1966, CFTH merged with armaments and vehicle manufacturer Hotchkiss-Brandt to form Thomson-Houston-Hotchkiss-Brandt, which was subsequently renamed Thomson-Brandt.
 Two years later, the electronics business of Thomson-Brandt merged with Compagnie Générale de Télégraphie Sans Fil (General Wireless Telegraphy Company, commonly abbreviated as CSF) to form Thomson-CSF.
 Prior to the merger, CSF had operated as a pioneer in the fields of broadcasting, electroacoustics, shortwave radio, radar systems and television.
-Thomson Brandt maintained a significant shareholding in the merged company (approximately 40%).
+Thomson Brandt maintained a significant shareholding in the merged company (approximately 40 percent).

 In the 1970s, Thomson-CSF received its first major contract in the Middle Eastern market.
 In this period the company diversified into several new sectors, leading to it manufacturing backend telephony equipment, semiconductors and medical imaging apparatus.
-By the early 1980s Thomson-CSF was in a weak financial position with a high level of debt.
+By the early 1980s, Thomson-CSF was in a weak financial position and carrying a high level of debt.
 While it possessed a diversified portfolio of businesses, its market share within the majority of these many sectors was viewed as being too small to be realistically profitable despite increasing business from overseas buyers.

 In 1982, both Thomson-Brandt and Thomson-CSF were nationalised by France's Mitterrand government.
 As a consequence, Thomson-Brandt was renamed Thomson SA (Société Anonyme) and merged with Thomson-CSF.
 Throughout the 1980s, the company's financial position improved dramatically as undertook a major reorganisation, focusing its efforts on the production of electronics for professional and defence customers.